bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 weight: 15
 ---

-The world's fastest static site engine is steadily gaining traction on its way to the first major release. **Hugo** provides a very reliable production environment and helps to build fast and secure websites.
+The world’s fastest static site engine is steadily gaining traction on its way to the first major release. **Hugo** provides a very reliable production environment and helps to build fast and secure websites.
 {.p-lead} <!--more-->

 [_Hugo_](https://gohugo.io) is a versatile monolithic command line tool for _macOS_, _Windows_, _Linux_ and _BSD_ derivatives.
 Binaries for these operating systems and some containers are usually available within a day or a few after every release.